thuyencode/javascript-exercises/11_getTheTitles/README.md

-# Exercise 11 - Get the Titles!
+# Exercise 11 - Get the Titles

 You are given an array of objects that represent books with an author and a title that looks like this: